Eldritch Wizardry: Contents

 Eldritch Wizardry introduced psionics and the druid character class.
 The 60-page supplement added several other new concepts to the D&D game, including demons (and their lords Orcus and Demogorgon), psionics-using monsters (such as mind flayers), and artifacts (including the Rod of Seven Parts and the Axe of the Dwarvish Lords).

-Any human of any alignment or any character class, except monks and druids, may have a chance to have psionic ability.
-Each of the character classes has its own list of psionic abilities which it may gain, and the book offers psionic attack and defense modes of various types.
-The druid, first introduced in the Greyhawk supplement as a monster, is expanded in Eldritch Wizardry as a clerical sub-class, a priest of a neutral-type nature worship.
-The book introduces seven distinct types of demons, as well as creatures that have psionic attack capabilities and/or astral or ethereal creatures, such as brain moles, thought eaters, su-monsters, and intellect devourers.
-Eldritch Wizardry includes a modified combat system which takes into account a player's armor type, readiness of weapons, encumbrance, level of spell being used, and more.
-The over twenty artifacts and relics included have tremendous powers unknown to the players, who must rely on rumor or trial and error.
-The book adds new wilderness encounter charts encompassing the new monsters and character classes introduced in the previous supplements and in several issues of The Strategic Review.
+A human character regardless of alignment or character class, with the exception of monks and druids, may have a chance to possess psionic ability.
+Each character classes has a separate list of psionic abilities which such characters might possess, and the book presents various psionic attack and defense modes.
+The druid, previously appearing in the Greyhawk supplement as a monster, is expanded in Eldritch Wizardry as a sub-class of the cleric, presented as a neutral-aligned priest of nature worship.
+The book introduces seven different types of demons, as well as creatures with psionic attack forms, and astral and ethereal creatures, such as brain moles, thought eaters, su-monsters, and intellect devourers.
+Eldritch Wizardry presents a modified combat system which utilizes new rules such as the type of armor for each character, weapon readiness, encumbrance, and level of spell being used.
+The supplement includes more than twenty artifacts and relics with incredible powers meant to be unknown to the players, who must learn about the items through rumor or trial and error.
+The book adds new wilderness encounter charts which also take the new monsters into account as well as the character classes included in the previously published game supplements and issues of The Strategic Review.

 Publication history

 Eldritch Wizardry was written by Gary Gygax and Brian Blume and published by TSR in 1976 as a sixty-page digest-sized book, and was the third supplement to the original D&D rules.
-The supplement was part of the continued expansion of D&D in 1976, which also included Gods, Demi-Gods & Heroes and Swords & Spells.
+The supplement was part of the continuing expansion of D&D in 1976, which also included Gods, Demi-Gods & Heroes and Swords & Spells.

 It bears the designation Supplement III, following the Greyhawk and Blackmoor supplements, which were released the previous year, and its product number was TSR 2005.
 Illustrations were provided by David C. Sutherland III, Tracy Lesch, and Gary Kwapisz, with a cover by Deborah Larson.
 The booklet was edited by Tim Kask.

-John Eric Holmes' 1977 Dungeons & Dragons Basic Set was a revision of the original Dungeons & Dragons plus the Greyhawk, Blackmoor, and Eldritch Wizardry supplements.
-Some of the anti-D&D moral panic had started with the 1976 publication of Eldritch Wizardry.
+Material from Eldritch Wizardry, along with the original Dungeons & Dragons and the Greyhawk and Blackmoor supplements, was revised by J. Eric Holmes for the Dungeons & Dragons Basic Set (1977).
+Some of the moral panic against D&D began in 1976 when Eldritch Wizardry was published.

-The Eldritch Wizardry supplement was reproduced as a premium reprint on November 19, 2013, as part of a deluxe, premium reprint of the original "White Box" which featured new packaging in an oaken box.
-Each booklet featured new cover art but was otherwise a faithful reproduction of the original, including original interior art.
+The Eldritch Wizardry supplement was reproduced as part of a deluxe, premium reprinting of the original "White Box" on November 19, 2013, with new packaging in an oaken box.
+Each booklet comes with new cover art but otherwise reproduces the original content and interior art faithfully.